DaneHarrison/Static-resume/README.md

 <br>

 ### Finishing touches
-33. Verify your information, note confidential information may be difficult to remove from GitHub once posted
+32. Verify your content, note confidential information may be difficult to remove once posted

-34. Change baseURL inside of config.toml to your GitHub repositories link.
-Note that this change will needs to be reverted to rerun hugo's development server we used in *step 32*
+33. Change baseURL inside of config.toml to your GitHub repositories link. **Note that this change will needs to be reverted to rerun hugo's development server used in *step 31***

 ### Commiting changes
-35. Commit your changes with an accurate message
+34. Commit your changes with a meaningful message

-36. Push to your repository
+35. Push to your repository

 ### GitHub Actions
-37. Scroll down and select the GitHub Actions deployment method of GitHub Pages
+36. Scroll down and select the GitHub Actions deployment method for GitHub Pages

-38. Select and commit the boilerplate Hugo script to your repository
+37. Select and commit the boilerplate Hugo script to your repository

 ![navigating through the options from Actions](gifs/actionsWalkthough.gif)

-39. Navigate to the Actions tab
+38. Navigate to the Actions tab

-40. Click on the script we created in *step 38* displayed on the left hand side
+39. Click on the script created in *step 37* displayed on the left hand side

-41. Click on run workflow in the blue box
+40. Click on run workflow in the blue box

 <br>
 <br>